 In early 2020, the Supreme Court delivered a positive decision on a Habeas Corpus application.[25]
 The applicant also challenged the legality of the detention order in a separate procedure by way of recourse before the Administrative Court, which was rejected and an appeal against the rejection was currently pending before the Supreme Court.
 The applicant, an asylum seeker, was detained for over a year because his detention was considered by the CRMD as necessary for the protection of national security.
 It was the second time that the applicant appealed before the Supreme Court asking for the ordering of a Habeas Corpus writ.
 It was held by the Supreme Court that in assessing the legality of the length of detention and in order to ensure the protection of the applicant’s right to effective judicial protection, the Court must be presented with the necessary evidence so as to perform its judicial duty and be able to issue a justified and informed decision.
 Since the CRMD had not provided any material evidence with regard to the legality of detention and, furthermore, since it was shown that there were delays (on the Attorney General’s part) in the Court procedures regarding the exclusion of the applicant from the asylum procedure, the Court decided to release the detainee.

-There are no time limits within which the Supreme Court is obliged to examine the Habeas Corpus application, and the examination may take one to three months.
-For cases which fall under the Refugee Law, the Supreme Court is obliged to issue a decision within three weeks and may give necessary instructions to speed up the process.[30]
-The number of Habeas Corpus applications submitted is extremely low, but from those submitted it seems that the Court adheres to the prescribed deadline.[31]
+There are no time limits within which the Supreme Court is obliged to examine an Habeas Corpus application, and the examination may take one to three months.
+For cases which fall under the Refugee Law, the Supreme Court is obliged to issue a decision within three weeks and may give necessary instructions to speed up the process.[27]
+The number of Habeas Corpus applications submitted is extremely low, but from those submitted it seems that the Court adheres to the prescribed deadline.[28]

 The submission of a Habeas Corpus application does not have suspensive effect on the return/deportation decision, meaning the detainee can be returned to the country of origin within this time period.
 In the case of asylum seekers, however, the deportation order is suspended for the duration of the examination of the first instance administrative examination of the asylum application.
-For the judicial examination of the asylum application the deportation order is suspended for asylum applications examined under the regular procedures.
+For the judicial examination of the asylum application, the deportation order is suspended for asylum applications examined under the regular procedures.
 The deportation order is not suspended for asylum applications examined under the accelerated procedures, as well as for unfounded and inadmissible decisions; subsequent applications; implicit and explicit withdrawals and a separate application requesting the right to remain must be submitted before the IPAC.

 If a Habeas Corpus application is successful, the detainee should be immediately released.